iiitv/algos/CONTRIBUTING.md

 * Use meaningful variable names and comments.
 * No profanity.
 * Use external libraries only when no other solution is possible/plausible.
+* We have defined [skeleton codes](#samples) for some popular languages below.
+Please follow them whenever possible.

 <a name="points"></a>